How much does it cost to rent a Double Deck Exhibit?

 In most locales, such as Clark County, NV (Las Vegas), Orange County, FL (Orlando), and Cook County, IL (Chicago), local building and fire codes require that double-deck systems meet or exceed the standard for all temporary structures.
 Each state and often each city and/or county has its own rules, to the point that some states require state-specific structural engineering stamps, and others mandate that exhibitors hire a 24-hour fire-watch official to stand in the exhibit.

 Again, your exhibit provider should be held accountable for adhering to these codes.
-But the exhibitor manual generally doesn’t include all of the local requirements.
+However, the exhibitor manual generally doesn’t include all of the local requirements.
 It’s your provider’s job to seek out local codes and regulations with each venue, county, city, and state in which you plan to exhibit.

 5. Fire safety/ADA requirements.